San Diego County Traffic Tickets

 It’s likely no surprise that if you are in a HOV lane that requires 2 or more people in it, by yourself, you’re going to get a ticket.
 That’s pretty self-explanatory.

-If you find yourself having received a traffic ticket in San Diego, give us a call or fill out our form to see how we can help!
+If you find yourself having received a San Diego County traffic ticket, give us a call or fill out our form to see how we can help!

 About San Diego County